-23 And as they cried out, and cast off their clothes, and threw dust into the air, man that is a Roman, and uncondemned?
+23 And as they cried out, and cast off their clothes, and threw dust into the air, centurion that stood by, Is it lawful for you to scourge a man that is a Roman, and uncondemned?

 24 The chief captain commanded him to be brought into the castle, and bade that he should be examined by scourging; that he might know wherefore they cried so against him.